XianchengZ/XianchengZ/README.md

 - 👀 I’m interested in full-stack development and Blockchain
 <br>    </br>
 - 🌱 I’m currently learning many stuff towards the fields I am interested in...
-- React, Redux, Node, MongoDB, etc for full-stack
+- Javascript, Typescript for full-stack
 - Solidity for Blockchain
 <br>    </br>

+- I have worked at BMO and SAP.
-- I am currently working as a software developer intern in SAP
+- I am currently working as a software developer intern in Simpplr
-- and I am actively seeking for 2023 coop opportunity
+- and I am actively seeking for 2023 Fall coop opportunity
 - 📫  Reach me at <a href="https://www.linkedin.com/in/xiancheng-andrew-zang-4178b61b5/" target="_top">My Linkedin</a>